dreamportdev/Osdev-Notes/Add_Keyboard_Support/DriverImplementation.md

     keyboard_buffer[buf_position].code = scancode;
     buf_position = (buf_position + 1) % MAX_KEYB_BUFFER_SIZE;
 }
 ```

-Even if this implementation has a lot of limitations, we implemented the first part of our driver: the circular buffer.
-Next we will see how to keep track of key press/released.
+There are a few limitations with this implementation, but we have a working skeleton of a driver.
+We can track keypresses in a circular buffer.

-### Handle multi-byte scancodes
+### Handling Multi-Byte Scancodes

-Dependending on the scancode set there are some keys that generated a scancode bigger than one byte.
-That means that we will have one IRQ generated for every byte placed on the data port.
-For example when using the scancode set 1 there are some keys (i.e. ctrl, shift, alt) that have a prefix number `0xE0`.
-Now the problem is that we can't read both bytes in one single irq, because even if we do, we still get two irqs generated.
-We need to keep track of the current reading status.
-To do that we will implement a very simple State Machine that have two states:
+Depending on the scancode set, there are some keys that generate a scancode with more than one byte.
+This means that we will have one interrupt generated for every byte placed on the data port.
+For example when using the scancode set 1 there are some keys (i.e. ctrl, shift, alt) that have the prefix byte `0xE0`.
+Now the problem is that we can't read both bytes in one single interrupt, because even if we do we still get two interupts generated.
+We're going to solve this problem by keeping track of the current status of what we're reading.
+To do this we will implement a very simple state machine that has two states:

-* _Normal State_, it is the standard state, also the one the driver starts in.
-If it read any byte that is not a prefix it will keep staying in this state, or it will re-enter into this state after a read while in the prefix state.
+* _Normal State_: This is exactly what it sounds like and also the one the driver starts in.
+If the driver reads a byte that is not the prefix byte (`0xE0`) it will remain in this state.
+After being in the prefix state and reading a byte, it will also return to this state.
-* _Prefix state_, in case it encountered a prefix (`0xE0`) the driver will enter into this state, in this way the next read will be completing the multi-byte scancode, and the driver will be able to identify the driver.
+* _Prefix state_: In case the driver it encountered the prefix byte, the driver will enter into this state.
+While in this state we know the next read is an extended scancode, and can be processed appropriately.

-If you don't know what a state machine is look in the Useful Link section, for the wikipedia page.
-Btw the concept is pretty simple, is an algorithm that can be in one single state at each time, and update the states according to the input.
-In our case to implement it we need to add a global variable for the driver status, and for readability purpose two label that identifies the states.
+If you don't know what a state machine is there's a link to the wikipedia page in the useful links section below.
+It's a straightfoward concept: an algorithm can only be in one of several states, and the algorithm reacts differently in each state.
+In our example we're going to use a global variable to identity the state:

 ```c
 #define NORMAL_STATE 0